Oxymetaphoric/milestone_project_2/README.md

 #### Accessibility

 - don't rely on images to convey key information, even if that means redundancy (for e.g. displaying a picture of a card, along side html containing the effects, costs for screenreader access etc.)
-- Colour palletes will be assessed for color-blind friendliness, and adjusted if necessary.
+- Colour palettes will be assessed for color-blind friendliness, and adjusted if necessary.
 - the structure of the page should allow for keyboard navigation and be screen-reader friendly

 ---